mark-vieira/gradle-maven-settings-plugin/README.md

 > **Note:** Currently only Basic Authentication using username and password is supported at this time.

+## Profiles
+Profiles defined in a `settings.xml` will have their properties exported to the Gradle project when the profile is considered active.
+Active profiles are those listed in the `<activeProfiles>` section of the `settings.xml`, the `activeProfiles` property of the `mavenSettings {...}` configuration closure, or those that satisfy the given profile's `<activation>` criteria.

 ## Configuration
 Configuration of the Maven settings plugin is done via the `mavenSettings {...}` configuration closure.
 The following properties are available.

 * `userSettingsFileName` - String representing the path of the file to be used as the user settings file.
 This defaults to `'$USER_HOME/.m2/settings.xml'`
+* `activeProfiles` - List of profile ids to treat as active.
+* `exportGradleProps` - Flag indicating whether or not Gradle project properties should be exported for the purposes of settings file property interpolation and profile activation.
+This defaults to `true`.